Are you getting enough sleep?

 Then ask yourself what you can do to shift this situation.

-Is it possible to discuss the issue with your boss to establish better boundaries and not respond to messages 24/7?
+Can you discuss the issue with your boss to establish better boundaries and not respond to messages 24/7?

 Could you come to an agreement that certain priorities will remain constant?